jrussell1017/jrussell1017/README.md

 - 📫 How to reach me: JamesRussell1017@gmail.com
 - ⚡ Fun fact: I love to cook and photography!

-> Feel free to look around!
+> Feel free to look around 😄!